Serrowxd/LambdaNotes_Refactor/README.md

   - It wouldn't hurt to have maybe some buttons added to the small-version of the navigation in the noteview section.
 Possibly icons that reference different thing.

+- **Calendar**

+  - Add a container that populates notes below the calendar component.
+  - OnClick for dates should populate with a list of notes on that day below the calendar container.
+Those notes should then connect to the note itself.
+  - Maybe a color for the text that dictates whether or not there is a note registered to that day.

 # Broken Stuff

 - **Landing:**

-  - Not super reactive at lower layouts, will need to add breakpoints for size.
+  - Not super reactive at lower layouts, will need to add breakpoints for size at phone.
   - Buttons and fields to sign-up feel off, and the layout feels rather dull.
 It's minimal, but almost too minimal.

 - **Noteview:**